dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 Over the past decade, most people writing data transformations in Python have adopted <Term id="dataframe">DataFrame</Term> as their common abstraction. dbt follows this convention by returning `ref()` and `source()` as DataFrames, and it expects all Python models to return a DataFrame.

-A DataFrame is a two dimensional data structure (rows and columns).
+A DataFrame is a two-dimensional data structure (rows and columns).
 It supports convenient methods for transforming that data, creating new columns from calculations performed on existing columns.
 It also offers convenient methods for previewing data while developing locally or in a notebook.

 That's about where the agreement ends.
 There are numerous frameworks with their own syntaxes and APIs for DataFrames.
 The [Pandas](https://pandas.pydata.org/docs/) library offered one of the original DataFrame APIs, and its syntax is the most common to learn for new data professionals.
 Most newer DataFrame APIs offer some degree of compatibility with Pandas-style syntax, though few can offer perfect interoperability.
 This is true for both Snowpark and PySpark, which have their own DataFrame APIs.